igor-krechetov/hsmcpp-doc/source/platforms/platforms.rst

 -  asynchronously invoke listeners callback after receiving event was emitted;
 -  provide thread-safe way to emit events;
+-  provide interrupts-safe way to emit events;
+-  start/stop/restart timers;
--  maintain a list of listeners;
+-  maintain a list of listeners.

 When initializing HSM object it's required to provide an instance of IHsmEventDispatcher.
 Unless you keep a copy of shared_ptr with